roeintheglasses/C0V1D-19-API/README.md

 the number of people who have reportedly died while sick with Coronavirus

 ### Data
-Data is in CSV format and updated daily.
-It is sourced from this upstream repository maintained by the amazing team at Johns Hopkins University Center for Systems Science and Engineering (CSSE) who have been doing a great public service from an early point by collating data from around the world.
+ Data is sourced from Johns Hopkins University Center for Systems Science and Engineering (CSSE).
+It is in CSV format and updated daily on the upstream repository maintained by the amazing team at Johns Hopkins University Center for Systems Science and Engineering (CSSE) who have been doing a great public service from an early point by collating data from around the world.
 I have cleaned and normalized that data, for example tidying dates and consolidating several files into normalized time series.
-We have also added some metadata such as column descriptions and data packaged it.

 ## Getting Started